 Our growth and future success also will depend in large part on the continued contributions of key technical and senior management personnel, as well as our ability to attract, motivate and retain highly qualified personnel generally and, in particular, trained and experienced professionals capable of developing, selling and installing the Systems and training surgeons in their use.
 Competition for such personnel is intense, and we cannot give you any assurance that we will be successful in hiring, motivating or retaining such qualified personnel.
 None of our executive or key technical personnel is employed pursuant to an employment agreement.
 The loss of the services of senior management or key technical personnel, or the inability to hire or retain qualified personnel, could have a material adverse effect on our business, financial condition and results of operations.

 WE WILL EXPERIENCE A CHANGE IN CONTROL UPON COMPLETION OF A PROPOSED EQUITY FINANCING.

-We have entered into an agreement with ILTAG International Licensing Holding S.A.L., Bernd Herrmann and Urs Wettstein for the sale of an aggregate of 2,922,396 shares of common stock, representing approximately 25% of the outstanding shares of common stock, as of September 22, 1999, and three-year warrants to purchase an additional number of shares of common stock that, together with the shares, would give the purchasers 40% of the fully diluted common stock.
+We have entered into an agreement with ILTAG International Licensing Holding S.A.L., Bernd Herrmann and Urs Wettstein for the sale of an aggregate of 2,922,396 shares of common stock, representing approximately 23% of the outstanding shares of common stock, as of November 19, 1999 after giving effect to the sale, and three-year warrants to purchase an additional number of shares of common stock that, together with the shares, would give the purchasers 40% of the fully diluted common stock.
 The purchase price for the shares and warrants is \$4 million.
 The exercise price of the warrants is \$1.02656 per share.
 The total number of warrants will be determined at closing, assuming that all outstanding convertible securities were converted and all outstanding stock options and warrants were exercised as of that date, at the conversion or exercise prices then in effect, after giving effect to antidilution adjustments resulting from the sale.
-If the sale had occurred and the number of warrants had been determined as of September 22, 1999, 10,158,000 warrants would have been issued to the purchasers, based on the assumptions set forth in the notes to the table under the caption "Recent Developments -- Proposed Equity Financing."
-After giving effect to the exercise of those warrants, but without giving effect to the conversion of the outstanding convertible securities or the exercise of the outstanding stock options and other warrants, the purchasers would have owned approximately 60% of the shares of common stock that would have been outstanding as of that date.
+If the sale had occurred and the number of warrants had been determined as of November 19, 1999, 11,591,000 warrants would have been issued to the purchasers, based on the assumptions set forth in the notes to the table under the caption "Recent Developments -- Proposed Equity Financing."
+After giving effect to the exercise of those warrants, but without giving effect to the conversion of the outstanding convertible securities or the exercise of the outstanding stock options and other warrants, the purchasers would have owned approximately 59% of the shares of common stock that would have been outstanding as of that date if the sale had occurred as of that date.
 As a condition of the sale, Messrs.
 Herrmann, Wettstein and Falah Al-Khadi, the Vice Chairman of The Dogmach Group of Companies, the corporate patent of ILTAG, will become three of the five members of our Board of Directors.
 Since the purchasers will have control of our Board and effective voting control of our company following the sale, the sale will result in a change in control.
-The sale is subject to the approval of our stockholders at a special meeting scheduled for November 9, 1999.
+The sale was approved by our stockholders at a special on November 17, 1999.
 For additional information concerning the sale, see "Recent Developments -- Proposed Equity Financing."